 This most crucial question is a tough one to answer.
 If you ask that about ANY healthcare institution anywhere, you’ll hear good and bad, but my personal experience with IMSS has been excellent, and I have confidence in the medical care I am receiving.
 I don’t always enjoy the lineups for bloodtests or the time slots for appointments, but that is a small price to pay for full medical coverage.

 My partner and I were both deemed eligible in 2011, and we paid 2300 pesos ($120 US) each for the year.
 The annual premium goes up a bit each year, and when you reach age 60 there is a comparatively large jump.
-So now at age 64 it’s 7300 pesos ($370 US) a year.
+So now at age 64, my cost is 7,300 pesos ($370 US) a year.

 Not long after we became clients, it was discovered that my partner had a heart issue and I had a thyroid problem.
 Without IMSS it might have been several more years before we were diagnosed and treatment started.